bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ## Javascript: The Resistance

-Rich says that "the ship has sailed" on javascript, and we should accept that it will be the dominant programming language in web development going forward.
+Now we get to the most emotionally charged claim made in the talk: that "the ship has sailed" on javascript, and we should accept that it will be the dominant programming language in web development going forward.

 We are not so sure about that.

-Rich mentions edge computing as a driver for javascript adoption, but we do not expect edge computing to figure in the majority of web applications for the forseeable future, or, frankly ever.
-CPU is cheap, and microservices are a mess.
+Mr. Harris mentions edge computing as a driver for javascript adoption, but we do not expect edge computing to figure in the majority of web applications for the forseeable future, or, frankly ever.
+CPU is cheap and microservices are a mess.
 Don't @ us.

-And, contra what Rich says, today the [trend is not obviously in javascripts favor](https://insights.stackoverflow.com/trends?tags=java%2Cc%2Cc%2B%2B%2Cpython%2Cc%23%2Cvb.net%2Cjavascript%2Cassembly%2Cphp%2Cperl%2Cruby%2Cvb%2Cswift%2Cr%2Cobjective-c).
+And, contra what Mr. Harris says, today the [trend is not obviously in javascripts favor](https://insights.stackoverflow.com/trends?tags=java%2Cc%2Cc%2B%2B%2Cpython%2Cc%23%2Cvb.net%2Cjavascript%2Cassembly%2Cphp%2Cperl%2Cruby%2Cvb%2Cswift%2Cr%2Cobjective-c).
 Five years ago, we (as, yes, members of the javascript resistance) were despairing of any hope of stopping the Javascript juggernaut.

 But then something unexpected happened: Python took off and, from the looks of it, javascript has, well, flat lined:

 <div style="text-align:center">